jaimetur/PhotoMigrator/help/execution/execution-from-source.md

    ```bash
    python ./src/PhotoMigrator.py -h
    ```
-Or if you prefeer to execute the tool directly from the built package just use:
+Or if you prefer to execute the tool directly from the built package just use:
    ```bash
    photomigrator -h
    ```